-U.S. warship in operation near disputed island in South China Sea
+U.S. warship sails near disputed island in South China Sea

 The Trump administration has also approved an arms package for Taiwan worth about $1.4 billion, the State Department said last week.
 China deems Taiwan its own and has never renounced the use of force to bring the self-ruled island under its control.

-Trump is due to speak with Chinese President Xi Jinping and Japanese Prime Minister Shinzo Abe on Sunday, ahead of meetings that he will hold with both leaders on the sidelines of the Group of 20 summit in Hamburg, Germany, next Friday and Saturday.
+Trump spoke to Chinese President Xi Jinping and Japanese Prime Minister Shinzo Abe on Sunday, ahead of meetings he will hold with both leaders on the sidelines of the Group of 20 summit in Hamburg, Germany, next Friday and Saturday.

-(Reporting by Yeganeh Torbati and David Brunnstrom; Editing by Leslie Adler)
+Reporting by Yeganeh Torbati and David Brunnstrom; Additional reporting by Tony Munroe, Christian Shepherd and Ben Blanchard in BEIJING, and Adam Jourdan in SHANGHAI; Editing by Leslie Adler, Peter Cooney and Paul Tait